Taymouth Hours: Philippa of Hainault

 Kathryn Smith makes the case that Philippa of Hainault, wife of Edward III, was the patron of the Taymouth Hours, instead.
 She argues that Philippa had the book made sometime c.
 1331 not for herself, but rather as a "betrothal gift" for her sister-in-law, Eleanor of Woodstock.
-In 1331, while still living at the English court, Eleanor was betrothed to Reginald II of Guelders.
+In 1331, while still living at the English court, Eleanor was betrothed to Reginald II, Duke of Guelders.
 Smith's hypothesis derives, in part, from her analysis of Philippa's relationship to Eleanor prior to her marriage to Reginald.
 Philippa had been Eleanor's guardian since 1328.
-Eleanor's betrothal and marriage were arranged beginning in 1330 by her brother, Edward III, in an effort to advance his political connections to the Low Countries; the union also may have been aided by Philippa's mother, Jeanne de Valois, wife of William III, Count of Hainault.
+Eleanor's betrothal and marriage were arranged beginning in 1330 by her brother, Edward III, in an effort to advance his political connections to the Low Countries; the union also may have been aided by Philippa's mother, Jeanne de Valois (also known as Joan of Valois), wife of William I, Count of Hainaut.
 Eleanor and Reginald were wed in May of 1332.
 Smith also builds her hypothesis on analyses of the "portraits" in the manuscript, especially the crowned and wimpled woman wearing a translucent veil and the uncrowned man portrayed at Matins of the Holy Spirit (fol.
 18r), figures which, Smith hypothesises, were intended to represent Eleanor of Woodstock and Reginald II of Guelders; and the crowned, wimpled woman and crowned man shown in the 'bas-de-page' at Matins of the Cross (fol.
 118v); Smith suggests that these figures were meant to represent Philippa of Hainault and Edward III.

 One of Smith's main textual sources is an entry in Philippa's Wardrobe Book of the Household from October 1331, which records a payment to the artist Richard of Oxford.
 The entry notes Philippa's payment for two Books of Hours.
 Smith proposes that the Taymouth Hours might have been one of these books, and that this dated entry supports the theory that Philippa commissioned the Taymouth Hours as a "betrothal gift" for Eleanor.
 While Smith argues that the manuscript was intended for Eleanor, she maintains that it is "unknown" whether Eleanor "actually took possession of" it.